sahaavi/New-Venture-s-Compass-R/doc/reflection-milestone3.md

 ### Dashboard Advantages
 a.
 There is text embedded above each tab which gives the reader a sense of what they are looking for and why its necessary.
 This story telling approach will guide user interactively and with rationale to select countries.
 b.
 Dashboard has a default view with 5 countries, this makes anyone get quickly familiar with the application.
+c.
+Having built the framework in Python, it really helped to progress in R but not able to get the interactivity between plots work yet.

 ## Dashboard Limitations
 a.
 Data is available only till 2019, new data will be available only in 2024.
 Till then, history is limited for decision.